-Bring to a boil and let it boil for about 5 more minutes.
+Bring to a boil and simmer for about 5 minutes.
 Then turn the stove to high heat, add the mussels and cover the pot.

 The pot needs to remain covered to ensure the high heat will cause the mussels to open up and the tender meat inside will soak up the flavors.

 It does not take very long for the mussels to open so check after roughly 3 minutes.
 If not all are open, shake the pot gently and give it a few more minutes.

 Turn off the heat and discard any mussels that refuse to open.
 Garnish with parsley and serve.

 Your delicious and spicy mussel soup is ready to eat!